 Thanks to his additional income as a mechanic, Alex has been able to put his children through school and purchase a new radio, solar panel and power inverter.
 Plus, Alex loves the satisfaction of making broken things work again.
 His favorite bike part to work on is the rear hub, because he likes to re-assemble all of the small pieces within the coaster brake.

 “I’m very proud to be a mechanic,” Alex said with a smile.

-Our bike assemblers train a local team of field mechanics using a universal training manual that instructs with pictures and diagrams rather than words.
+Our employed bicycle assemblers train a local team of field mechanics using a universal training manual that instructs with pictures and diagrams rather than words.
 Learning to repair a Buffalo Bicycle is simple for those who are interested in learning; the bikes are deliberately built to be compatible with locally available spare parts and repairable using only basic tools.
 The field mechanic program is an essential part of our self-sustaining model.
 Once Buffalo Bicycles are available in a community, they never need to leave that community for repair or maintenance, and local residents with an interest in mechanics are able to create a new income stream for themselves.

 It costs just $50 to provide a field mechanic with a toolkit, who in turn serves an entire community with their maintenance bicycle maintenance.